-The Maze Runner by James Dashner features a place called The Glade.
+The Maze Runner features a place called The Glade.
 A bunch of teenagers are trapped in it with no memory of their lives before they woke up there.
 The doors open at dawn and close at dusk, but only lead to a giant maze with no exit.
 Better yet, the maze changes every night while the doors are closed.
 Oh, and if you're in the maze at night, giant metal monsters attack you.

 The sequel, The Scorch Trials, starts with yet another closed circle.

 The Hunger Games.
 Twenty-four tributes are forced to fight to the death in an arena surrounded by force fields and natural boundaries like mountains and lakes.
 The Gamemakers can even instantaneously alter the arena to make it smaller and smaller as the games progress, thereby increasing the drama for the audiences both in- and out-of-universe.